 · Eligibility for serving on the Board of Trustees.

 Most people would agree, though, that the most significant benefits of membership are not tangible or measurable.
 Among these are spiritual and personal growth, deep connections with others and a sense of being part of something larger than yourself.

 When you become a member of FUUSB you enter into sacred covenant with the congregation and you join us in our mission to inspire spiritual growth, care for each other and our community, seek truth and act for justice.

 To become a member we ask that you:

-Attend New UU Part 1 and Part 2 classes:
+Attend New UU Part 1 and Part 2 orientation sessions:

 New UU Part 1: Getting Acquainted provides an overview of Unitarian Universalist history and beliefs.
 It’s a great way to meet other newcomers and learn more about Unitarian Universalism.
-This 1½ hour class is offered monthly, usually on a Sunday morning.
-Click here for class dates.
+Click here for session registration.

-New UU Part 2: Getting Connected offers information about activities, programs and ministry teams here at our First UU Society and covers what it means to become a member of the congregation.
-There is also time for sharing with others and getting to know each other.
-This 2 ½ hour class is held several times per year.
+New UU Part 2: Getting Connected is run in a small group format and includes some spiritual exploration between newcomers and existing First UU Society members.
+The session also includes information about activities, programs and ministry teams here at our First UU Society and covers what it means to become a member of the congregation.
+Click here for session registration.

 Make a financial commitment (“pledge”):